Drexel University College of Engineering

 The Drexel University College of Engineering is the university's flagship college, founded in 1891 by banker A.J.
 Drexel to prepare his hometown Philadelphians to participate in opportunities provided by the Industrial Revolution.
-The college has six departments, 11 undergraduate programs/majors, and 18 graduate degree programs at its main campus in the University City section of Philadelphia, one block from 30th Street Station.
+The college has six departments, 11 undergraduate programs/majors, and 17 graduate degree programs at its main campus in the University City section of Philadelphia, one block from 30th Street Station.

-The college is listed in the U.S. News & World Report 2020 rankings as #54 for Best Undergraduate Engineering Programs and #74 in Best Engineering Schools (graduate).
+The college is listed in the U.S. News & World Report 2023-24 rankings as #54 for Best Undergraduate Engineering Programs and #97 in Best Engineering Schools (graduate).
 Drexel was cited by Forbes magazine as one of the top 25 STEM (science, technology, engineering, mathematics) schools in the country.
+The Material Science and Engineering depart was ranked #29 for Global Universities in 2023 by U.S. News & World Report.

 History

 The Drexel Institute of Art, Science and Industry was founded in 1891 with a $3 million investment by banker Anthony J. Drexel, who played a major role in the rise of modern global finance after the American Civil War.
 Drexel foresaw the need for an institution with an emphasis on science and technology that would advance the common ideals of a just and diverse society by providing open access to higher education.

 Drexel offered a Bachelor of Science in Engineering degree beginning in 1914.
 In 1943, the first women enrolled in the School of Engineering and in 1945 the school became the College of Engineering.
 The first graduate degrees were conferred in 1952.